6 DAYS BIG FIVE SAFARI UNDER LUXURY WILD TENTED CAMPS

-Tanzania Private luxury tented camp Safari, visiting the ‘Big Five’ areas of Tanzania on this 6 night safari to Lake Manyara, Serengeti, and Ngorongoro Crater.
+Tanzania Private luxury tented camp Safari, visiting the ‘Big Five’ areas of Tanzania on this 6-night safari to Lake Manyara, Serengeti, and Ngorongoro Crater.
 Accommodation is in three stars to five stars tented camps.
 This is a private safari with a minimum of 2 persons so you will not be with other guests in our vehicle’s which gives you the flexibility that you may need to accommodate your needs and requirements.
 The itinerary can be customized to suit you.
-Upon your arrival day at Kilimanjaro International Airport, you will be picked by our professional English speaking guide who will drive you to Impala hotel at Arusha town for recovering, dinner, overnight stay and safari briefing, before start to explore the wilderness next day.
+Upon your arrival day at Kilimanjaro International Airport, you will be picked by our professional English speaking guide who will drive you to Impala hotel at Arusha town for recovering, dinner, overnight stay, and safari briefing, before starting to explore the wilderness next day.

 Day 1: Arusha to Tarangire National park

 Our guide will collect you early in the morning after breakfast from Impala hotel, and drive you heading to Tarangire national park, that believed to accommodate large species of African elephants.
 About 3000 Africa Elephants are found there.
 As a result, Tarangire is superb in season but questionable the rest of the year.
 Elephants are the main attraction, with up to 3,000 in the park during the peak months.
 Peak season also sees good numbers of wildebeest and zebra as well as giraffe, buffalo, Thompson’s gazelle, greater and lesser kudu, eland, leopard and cheetah.
 The real prizes in the park are dwarf mongoose, oryx and generuk – but viewings are very rare.
 Tarangire is one of Tanzania’s finest birding destinations.